Persuasion marketing is about fostering trust with your customers and inducing them to buy from you in the shortest time possible.

 Economists believe shoppers will buy more of a product if the price falls, while other factors like income and customer preference remain the same.

-Steve Jobs used this practice to drive demand for the iPad.
+Apple used this practice to drive demand for the iPad:

 The company sold about 300,000 iPads at launch and over 15 million before the iPad 2 launch, more than all other tablet PCs combined.